cronica-it/preview/README-DEVELOP.md

 npm install -C ~/Work/cronica-it/preview.git/website
 ```

+Docusaurus 3 is pretty young and warnings might be observed.

 ## Start server

 To test the site locally, start a local web server on port 3000: